 How do I accept an incoming interaction?

 New calls, chats, emails, workitems, and other interaction types arrive at your workstation in a pop-up interaction notification.
-In most cases you can decide whether to accept or reject the interaction by clicking Accept or Reject, or, if you take no action at all, it will eventually time out and go to the next available agent.
+Usually you can decide whether to accept or reject the interaction by clicking Accept or Reject, or, if you take no action at all, it will eventually time-out and go to the next available agent.

-Your account might be configured for auto-answer which means you can't choose to reject an interaction.
+Your account might be configured for auto-answer.
+This means you can't choose to reject an interaction.
 When the interaction is directed to you, it opens automatically on your desktop.

 Many browsers, such as Google Chrome, Mozilla Firefox, and Microsoft Edge, also display notices to you about interactions and other events.
 You can manage these notifications through the settings in the browser.
-See the help for the browser you are using if you want to control browser notifications.
+Refer to the help for the browser you are using if you want to control browser notifications.

 How do I set a disposition code?

 You can assign one disposition code to an ongoing or terminated interaction to characterize the outcome of the interaction.